uueeuu/logger/readme.md

 * lclear
 * lend

-let's look at each function
+Let's look at each function

 ### lwrite()